 Posted on 31st October, 2016 by Elle Brown

-So why use audio at all?
-This blog looks at the pros and cons of audio, where it helps and where it hinders, and what clients and designers need to bear in mind when designing audio components.
+So why use audio in eLearning at all?
+This blog post looks at the pros and cons of audio, where it helps and where it hinders, and what clients and designers need to bear in mind when designing audio components.

 There are times when audio is essential to learning.
 Let’s take a few obvious examples:

 - Language learners need to hear how a native speaker pronounces the words and stresses the phrases.

 - Call center staff learning telephone skills need to hear how the conversation develops.

 - Doctors learning about the various types of heart murmurs need to hear them.